Web Sales Management

 Complete Cart - Convert Holds to Solds

-You can complete a patrons shopping cart if, for any reason, the following three conditions are found in a cart:
+You can complete a patrons shopping cart if, for any reason, the following three conditions are met for a cart:

 • The cart has been checked out and completed successfully with a payment made to it